 “I love you.”

-I should like to be ‘Hey Daddy’ for a while, at least forever I think.
+I want to be ‘Hey Daddy’ for a while, at least forever I think.
 My sentences don’t begin with as near absoluteness because I’m not seven anymore, haven’t been since before I was seven.
 I try and answer every question, though, as Daddy, and since I’m asked.
-Being not-asked is the worst.
+Being not asked anything is the worst.

 (Sometimes there are low blood sugars and sometimes you find yourself slouching outside of yourself, once removed.
-This could be a Tuesday, or a Wednesday—any day an empty vessel is supposed to be lighter–but on any given day laws can be reversed as with a magnetic shift.
+This could be a Tuesday, or a Wednesday, any day an empty vessel is supposed to be lighter.
+On any given day, though laws can be reversed as with a magnetic shift.
 Empty can easily be something heavy instead).

-The pelicans fly past, their wings irregularly shaped, and irregularity being the science behind lift.
-The leading edge of the wing is thicker than the trailing end, there is an airfoil, also net forces with the upward and forward subtracting the diminutive downward.
+The pelicans fly past, their wings irregularly shaped, irregularity being the science behind lift.
+The leading edge of the wing is thicker than the trailing end creating an airfoil,.
+Upward and forward net forces with overcome the diminutive downward and there is lift.

 This is how you fly.

-The last pelican is gone and there is the sound of Cayden’s laughter.
-Cayde’s skimming the surf on a body board and he is laughing, pushed forwards by the curdling sea foam.
-I have Finn in the shallows, jumping the shoals; my hands hoist him by the armpits and he laughs his jagged laugh, eyes squinted to commas in the manner his diagnosis dictates, laughing, with his legs pumping and his orange hair salted already into ropelets of strawberry and blonde.
-He is signing ‘more’, else just clapping or flapping his hands in a sign that doesn’t have to have meaning outside of excitement.
-He is three and the waves are fun in and of themselves, never stopping, churning the beach sand.
+The last pelican is gone but the sound of Cayden’s laughter remains.
+Cayde’s skimming the surf on a body board and he’s laughing, pushed forwards by the curdling sea foam.
+I have Finn in the shallows, jumping the shoals.
+My hands hoist him by the armpits and he too laughs his jagged laugh, eyes squinted to commas in the manner his diagnosis dictates.
+He’s laughing, with his legs pumping, his orange hair salted into ropelets of strawberry and blonde.
+Finn signs ‘more’, else just claps or flaps his hands in a sign that needs no meaning outside of excitement.
+He’s three and the waves are fun in and of themselves, never stopping, as they churn the beach sand.
 There’s quartz glitter between his toes.
 We’ve long ago ditched our sandals.

 I showed Cayden a transparent crab on my thumbnail.
-There are things alive just this big.
+There are things alive this small.

-I surfed in the morning with my buddy Larry, when the ocean was an early morning half-color.
-Fought every single wave, trying to remember how to surf the inside sets.
+I surfed in the morning with my friend Larry, when the ocean was an early morning half-color.
+I fought every single wave, trying to remember how to surf the inside sets.
 The surfboard would yank my wrist and fly away from me, the thing that’s supposed to be my buoy dragging me instead.
-There were gulls catching light on the ragged undersides of their fraying primaries, and me not catching waves at all.
+There were gulls catching light on the ragged undersides of their frayed primaries, and me not catching waves at all.

-Suddenly the water rose, in the correct place.
-There was the proper surge and there’s this lifting when you ride a wave properly, this liquid push from below inviting you to stand on top of everything, which you do, obligingly, lifting as the grebes dive and the pelicans camber along, all the forces of rising and sinking and lifting all there, all there at once and with you on top.
-It could be you standing, it could be you standing or—in the alternate ending—you kneeling, but there is lift regardless.
+Suddenly the water rose in the correct place.
+There was the proper surge, the right push; there’s this lift when you ride a wave properly, this liquid push from below inviting you to stand atop of everything, which you do, obligingly, lifting as the grebes dive and the pelicans camber along, all the forces of rising and sinking and lifting in simultaneous play, all there at once, all there at once with you atop it all.
+It could be you standing, it could be you standing or kneeling, but there is lift regardless.
 Lift and lift.
 There is always lift and also up.